Program Overview MS in Counseling

 Our professors are committed to providing a rigorous but distinctive program for our students, serving as mentors and trusted guides.
 The program culminates in a clinical practicum and internship experience under the live supervision of expert faculty at our on-campus training clinic, the CARE Center, providing 700 clinical experience hours.

-An inclusive academic community is fostered through collaboration, scholarly and critical analysis, and respect.
-Because we value diversity, we are committed to promoting student and system multicultural competence and sensitivity.
-We train students to become counselors who assist individuals, couples, and families find solutions and untapped resources to work through challenges that bring them to counseling.
+Inclusive FocusBarry promotes student and system multicultural competence and sensitivity.
+You will become a counselor who helps individuals, couples, and families find solutions and untapped resources to work through challenges that bring them to counseling.

 AccreditationOur Counseling program has been accredited since 1994.
 CACREP accreditation provides recognition that the content and quality of Barry’s Counseling program has been evaluated and meets standards set by the profession.

 Honor SocietyBarry has an active chapter of Chi Sigma Iota, the international honor society in Counseling.
 It has received multiple awards since 1999 for its outstanding newsletter and as an outstanding chapter.

 Networking OrganizationYou also can get involved in the Barry University Counseling and School Psychology Association (BUCSPA), a student-run organization providing students and alumni the opportunity to network at professional development and social events.